 As our study didn’t yield much results our next plan was to just drive somewhere and so we zeroed in on regular – Ratnalayam and Shamirpet Lake.

 Ratnalayam is a temple dedicated to Lord Venkateswara, located around 30 kms from the city, around 2 kms from the Shamirpet Lake.
-Built by an industrialist, the temple is very close to some factories and a recent construction.
+Built by an industrialist, the temple is very close to some factories and is a recent construction.

 The idol of Lord Venkateswara is striking, you must visit it if you wish to see an idol of Lord Venkateswara as imposing as the one in Srinivasamangapuram near Tirupati.
-The temple very well maintained and peaceful.
+The temple is very well maintained and peaceful.
 It is also a picnic spot as weekends see huge crowds enjoying themselves in the gardens and lawns.
 Overall, a great place for some peace of mind and some fun.

 In recent times, Shamirpet has become a hotspot in the city with several resorts coming up in the vicinity.
 The lake itself has become a popular place to spend evenings, bird watching and for the more adventurous, it is a perfect place for rock climbing.